xsdk-project/HandsOnLessons/contribution_guide.md

 ## Adding a Hands On Example

+1. Be sure to start from the [lesson template](lessons/lesson_template/lesson.md)
 1. Add a new directory to `./lessons/<new-example-name>`
 1. Add a new line to `./lessons/lessons.md` for the new example
-1. Copy `./lessons/lesson_template/lesson.md` to `./lessons/<new-example-name>`.
+1. Copy the [lesson template](lessons/lesson_template/lesson.md), `./lessons/lesson_template/lesson.md` to `./lessons/<new-example-name>`.
 1. Edit/revise the copied `lesson.md` file to create the new lesson
 1. You can link to images, source code files that you place in `./lessons/<new-example-name>` using standard Markdown links.

-I think it would be best put all content related to each hands-on example we develop here into its own separate directory.
+I think it would be best put all content related to each hands-on lesson we develop here into its own separate directory.
 That means all images, example codes, markdown pages, etc.
 Then, we can have a separate page (or page hierarchy) that indexes the examples.